-- (a) The Race Organising Committee must hold a pre-race briefing during which the fullest possible details must be given concerning navigation, course and safety of the competition, including the dropping off area at the conclusion of the race or issue a detailed briefing sheet. - (b) Boat Drivers, Observers, and Skiers must complete the compulsory briefings or will not be allowed to start. - (c) Subject to rule 13.12(d), briefings may take the form of an online briefing whereby competitors are able to log in and receive instructions via computer prior to the event. - (d) Online briefings are only permitted for returning competitors (ie those who have previously participated in ski racing events).
-First time competitors must attend a face to face briefing from the Race Director or Chief Judge - (e) No alcohol is to be taken or consumed at the briefing.
+- The Race Organising Committee must hold a pre-race briefing during (a) which the fullest possible details must be given concerning navigation, course and safety of the competition, including the dropping off area at the conclusion of the race or issue a detailed briefing sheet. - (b) Boat Drivers, Observers, and Skiers must complete the compulsory briefings or will not be allowed to start.
+Under 10 and 12's will be exempt from pre- race Briefing. - (c) Online Briefings are permitted (refer Event Sanctioning Policy). - (d) No alcohol is to be taken to or consumed at the briefing.